PatGlan/Pruning_by_Block_Benefit/index.md

 </div>

 In this work we propose the novel pruning framwork **Pruning by Block Benefit (P3B)** to balance the global parameter resources dependent on the feature improvement of Attention and MLP blocks.
+The approach is designed to decouple the inter-block pruning ratio from the intra-layer element elimination, ensuring their respective criteria are assessed independently.
+As illustrated in Figure 2, **P3B** determines a block-wise parameter budget by utilizing the relative feature improvement demonstrated Block Performacne Indicator $\Delta\Psi_i$.
+This defined layer-wise sparsity constraint then guides the generation of the pruning mask via local pruning criteria.
 *P3B* is a highly performant pruning framework, considering the structural change of the model during domain adaptaion.

 <p align="center">